-- Make sure that the input and output connectors are plugged completely into the sockets. - If the sound is loud and distorted, reduce the signal level at the mixer, amplifier and/or processor. - If possible, listen to the signal source with headphones plugged into the preamp stage.
-If this sounds bad, it's not the fault of the processor. - Are your gain and EQ settings too high?
-Cut and boost should be used modestly.
-If you need to use extreme amounts of cut and boost, there is something wrong elsewhere.
+- Check the input and output connectors to make sure that you have plugged them completely into the sockets. - If the sound is loud and distorted, reduce the signal level at the mixer, amplifier and/or processor. - If possible, listen to the signal source with headphones plugged into the preamp stage.
+If this sounds bad, you know it's not the fault of the processor. - Are your gain and EQ settings too high?
+You should only need modest amounts of cut and boost.
+If you need extreme amounts of cut and boost, there is something wrong elsewhere.